milkypostman/mindmeister2md/README.md

 `-i, --indent <indent>`
 : Set number of spaces for each indent level.
 Like temporarily setting `indent` in the configuration file.

+`-b, --bullet "<indent>"`
+: Select the character to use as the list bullet.
+Like temporarily setting `list_bullet` in the configuration file.

 `-s, --listlevel <list_level>`
 : Set the level at which lists should start.
 Like temporarily setting `list_level` in the configuration file.